 Reclaimed asphalt shall not be used within the ground water table or as a fill if ground water is present.

+The RAP used shall be according to the current Bureau of Materials and Physical Research Policy Memorandum, “Reclaimed Asphalt Pavement (RAP) for Aggregate Applications”.
+Gradation deleterious count shall not exceed 10% of total RAP and 5% of other by total weight.

 CONSTRUCTION REQUIREMENTS